I missed the fried apple pies, the wraps and the fried fish filet.

 7. McDonald’s Pizza

 Only a few will remember McDonald’s Pizza, which was tested at select restaurants in the US and UK in the late 1980s and throughout the 1990s.
-It was served in a personal size with four slices, and it came with toppings such as cheese, pepperoni, green peppers and onions.
-A slow cooking time, coupled with the fact that the box was too big for the drive-thru window, prevented it from becoming a permanent menu item.
-There's now just one location – in Orlando, Florida – that still serves the throwback pie.
+It was served in a personal size with four slices and came with toppings such as cheese, pepperoni, green peppers and onions.
+A slow cooking time, coupled with the fact that the box was too big for drive-thru windows, prevented it from becoming a permanent menu item.
+Just one location – in Orlando, Florida – now serves the throwback pie.

 6. Chicken Selects